IdentityForce Review 2026: Identity Protection That Also Logs Your Data? [Tested]

 Credit reports and credit scores

-IdentityForce provides daily reports and alerts on your credit scores.
+IdentityForce provides daily reports and alerts on your TransUnion credit score.
 There’s even a credit simulator that lets you explore how your credit score will change with different scenarios.

 Alerts at the top of your dashboard let you know if IdentityForce spots something concerning, like a fraudulent attempt using your credit.
-IdentityForce reports your VantageScore from Experian, Equifax, and TransUnion, so you always have a clear view of your credit.
+You'll receive daily credit reports from TransUnion, and credit reports from Equifax and Experian every three months.

 IdentityForce reports on your VantageScore.
 A good VantageScore is 661 to 780, while 781 and above is considered excellent.